-- Once a competitive bid process is complete and a winner selected, a service agreement may be entered into for up to a maximum of five years.
-Enterprise applications will be renewed at minimum every five years to determine continued applicability and relevance to organizational needs. - 12.2 A purchase order will form part of the agreement in conjunction with the competition document and the bidder's response for all competitions.
+- Once a competitive bid process is complete and a winner selected, a service agreement may be entered into for up to a maximum of five years. - 12.2 A purchase order will form part of the agreement in conjunction with the competition document and the bidder's response for all competitions.
 Purchase Orders may only be signed up to an approver's threshold. - 12.3 The Chief Administrative Officer or designate must sign all service agreements that are required as part of the outcome of a procurement process.
 Procurements over \$200,000 must have a service agreement. - 12.4 All other long-term agreements will be authorized as instructed by the Chief Administrative Officer or designate.